Itgotworse26/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/lot_summary.JPG)

-* However; when the manufacturing data is broken down by three lots, as shown above, we see that on the one hand, Lot 1 and 2 have variances of 0.98 and 7.47 that are well below the design specification of 100 pounds per square inch.
+* However; when the manufacturing data is broken down by three lots as shown above, we see that on the one hand, Lot 1 and 2 have variances of 0.98 and 7.47 that are well below the design specification of 100 pounds per square inch.
 On the other hand, Lot 3 has a much larger variance of 170.29 that is well above the design specification.
 The variance of Lot 3 is causing the PSI variance of the total lot population to increase significantly.

 ![Box Plot](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/Manufacturing_Lot.png)